Black pepper production in India

-Nonetheless, India still stands as the largest consumer among the pepper producing countries at 74,000 MT annually.
+Nonetheless, India still stands as the largest consumer and producer among the pepper producing countries at 74,000 MT annually.
 In fact, three of the biggest black pepper producing states in India are Kerela, Tamil Nadu, and Karnataka.

 From the above table, Vietnam alone contributes to almost half of the global pepper production and the production is growing at a rate of 30% annually.